PaulVerhoeven1/grocy-dutch-supermarket/README.md

 **Getting started:**
 * install the required packages with pip (pip install -r requirements.txt)
 * Create .env file in the same directory where where you run this code.
-There is an .env_example file that you can use ase baseline
+There is an .env_example file that you can use as baseline.

 **How to use this script:**
 * run the script with as argument the EAN / Barcode, example: